Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$

 The factor involving $A^2={6\,m_{\chi}m_n}{v^2_{\rm{esc}}}/{\bar{v}^2_{\rm gal}}{(m_{\chi}-m_n)^2}$ accounts for inadequate momentum transfers at larger $m_\chi$, given NS escape speed $v_{\rm esc}$ and typical DM density $\rho_{\chi}$ and speeds ${\bar{v}_{\rm gal}}$ in the galaxy.
-For a typical $1.35\,M_{\odot}$ NS, with 10 km radius, with a lifetime of 1 Gyr, the accumulated DM mass can reach up to $\sim 10^{-15}\,M_{\odot}$.
+For a typical $1.35\,M_{\odot}$ NS, with 10 km radius, with a lifetime of 1 Gyr, and with a core temperature ($T_{\rm core}$) of $2.1\times 10^6\,\rm K$, the accumulated DM mass can reach up to $\sim 10^{-15}\,M_{\odot}$.
 If the captured DM particles are sufficiently massive, they can drift toward the center of the star and thermalize, forming a dense core within a thermal radius $r_{\rm th}$.
 For example, DM with $m_{\chi} = 10^5$\,GeV can form such a core within a radius of approximately 5\,cm\,\cite{Bhattacharya:2023stq}.
-This overdense core may eventually undergo gravitational collapse, either due to self-gravitation or due to overcoming the fermi-degeneracy pressure, depending on whether the DM particle is bosonic or fermionic\,\mbox{\cite{McDermott:2011jp, Dasgupta:2020mqg}}.
-The resulting collapse can lead to the formation of a small BH at the center of the NS.
-Once formed, the small BH at the core of the NS can eventually consume the entire star, leading to the formation of a black hole with mass comparable to that of the progenitor\,\cite{East:2019dxt}.
-Such LMBHs, originating from DM capture-induced collapse of NSs, are referred to as Transmuted Black Holes\,(TBHs).
+This overdense core may eventually undergo gravitational collapse, either due to self-gravitation or due to overcoming the Fermi degeneracy pressure, depending on whether the DM particle is bosonic or fermionic\,\mbox{\cite{McDermott:2011jp, Dasgupta:2020mqg}}.
+The resulting collapse can lead to the formation of a small seed BH at the center of the NS.
+Once formed, the seed BH at the core of the NS can eventually consume the entire star, leading to the formation of a black hole with mass comparable to that of the host star\,\cite{East:2019dxt}.
+Such LMBHs, originating from DM capture-induced collapse of NSs, are referred to as transmuted black holes\,(TBHs).

 The merger rate of these TBH-TBH binaries\,\cite{Dasgupta:2020mqg} is given as: